micc83/rooles/readme.md

 ### Contributions

 I'd be glad if you'd like to contribute to the project however I'd ask not to implement new features but to improve the few existing ones (improve patterns, algorythms etc).
-Each PR must follow [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standards and pass all the existing tests (or add further ones when needed).
+Each PR must follow [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standards and pass all the existing tests (or add furthers when needed).